koality-io/KoalityEngineCli/readme.md

 - `user:invite` invite a user to an existing project.
 [More about user commands.](docs/user.md)

 ### Crawl
-- `crawl:list:project` show all crawls for a given project and system.
+- `crawl:project:list` show all crawls for a given project and system.
+- `crawl:company:list` show all crawls for a given company.

+- `crawl:company:run` run a crawl for a given company.

 ## Output format